Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Air quality monitors in Salt Lake City. </p>

-The EPA takes the pollutant concentration data from these monitors (some measured in parts per million, others in parts per billion), and translates them into a more intuitive measurement called the Air Quality Index, or AQI.
-The AQI is calculated for each of the primary pollutants individually, with the  highest AQI of the bunch being what gets reported.
-The chart below gives an idea of how each pollutant's concentration is converted into AQI:
+The EPA takes the pollutant concentration data from these monitors (some measured in parts per million, some in parts per billion, others microgram per cubic meter), and translates them into a more intuitive measurement called the Air Quality Index, or AQI.
+The AQI is calculated for each of the primary pollutants individually, with the  highest AQI of the bunch being the number that gets reported.
+The table below gives an idea of how each pollutant's concentration is converted into AQI:

 <center>